pumpan/FillRaidBots/README.md

 - **AQ20:** Various presets for different bosses.
 - **Zul'Gurub (ZG):** Specific presets for each boss, including tanks, healers, and DPS roles.
 - **Blackwing Lair (BWL) and AQ40:** Configurations for raid encounters.

+## Editing Presets or Suppress bot messages
+- **SuppressBotMsg.lua** edit this file to add or change how often a message should be displayed
+- **Presets.lua** edit this file to add or change a preset

 ## License